ortegarod/ws_droneOS/README.md

     > *   The `make px4_sitl gz_x500` command (used for Drone 1) implicitly launches **instance 0** (`-i 0` is the default) and typically uses the default **`MAV_SYS_ID=1`**.
 Consequently, it uses the default UXRCE-DDS namespace `/fmu/`.
     > *   The direct execution command `./build/.../px4 -i 1` (used for Drone 2) explicitly sets the **instance ID** via `-i 1`.
 We also explicitly set the **`MAV_SYS_ID=2`** using an environment variable.
 Based on these, this SITL instance uses the UXRCE-DDS namespace `/px4_1/fmu/` when connecting to the agent.
 This differentiation is crucial for multi-drone control.

+TODO: update documentation to add preferred way using Docker to run drone_core and micro agent

 3.  **Start Micro XRCE-DDS Agent**: Open a new terminal and run the agent (using UDP in this example).
     ```bash
     MicroXRCEAgent udp4 -p 8888
     ```
     *The agent should detect connections from both PX4 instances.*

+TODO: update documentation to add preferred way using Docker to run drone_core and micro agent

 4.  **Launch Drone Core Nodes**: Open two more terminals.
 Source the workspace in each.
     *   **Terminal 4 (Drone 1 Controller):** Launch `drone_core` targeting `MAV_SYS_ID=1` and using the default namespace.